Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct several numerical experiments for both synthetic data and real data.
+We perform several numerical experiments for both synthetic data and real data.
 We also compare the RGrad-TT algorithm with RGrad-Tucker format to show the computation efficiency of the tensor train format.
-Throughout this section, we shall use relative error frequently and it is defined in the following way:
+Throughout this section, we shall use relative error frequently that is defined by

 where $\hat{\calT}$ is the output of the algorithm and $\calT^*$ is the original tensor.
 And all for the numerical experiments, the stopping criteria is chosen when $\fro{\calT_{l+1} - \calT_l}/\fro{\calT_l} \leq 0.001$.